dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 is detail

-don’t reveal hardware, to user of
+don't reveal hardware, to user of

 HAL, 265–269